Anxiety and the Elderly: Does Anxiety Get Worse With Age?

 Everyone deals with anxiety, but there’s a big difference between worrying about meeting a deadline at work or speaking in front of an audience and feeling fear that is intense enough to keep you from doing normal, daily activities.

-When a senior adult is afraid to leave their home or to be in crowds or has extreme or exaggerated thoughts, then there is a good chance they are dealing with an anxiety disorder.
+When a senior adult is afraid to leave their home to be in crowds or have extreme or exaggerated thoughts, then there is a good chance they are dealing with an anxiety disorder.

 Symptoms of Anxiety in the Elderly